Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Model reductions, general assumptions and biologically relevant choices of the model's functions

 For $H(c)$ and $G(c)$, two choices can be considered depending on the behavior of the cells we want to represent.
 If the two cell populations exert attractive forces when they recognize cells of the same type and repulsion with the other type, the potential has to take a form of a double-well for which the two stable phases are located at the bottom of the two wells (see e.g. Figure \ref{fig:double-well}).
 This is a situation close to the phase separation in binary fluids.
 Thermodynamically consistent potentials are of Ginzburg-Landau type with the presence of logarithmic terms.
-Even though the double-well form of the potential is originally used for applications dealing with materials, it can also be motivated for biological purposes.
-Indeed, considering an application where the mixture is saturated with two cell types, a double-well potential is biologically relevant and reflects correctly the expected behavior of cells: they are attracted to each other respectively to their cell type at low densities and after a certain density they start to repel each other to avoid the creation of overcrowded zones.
-A typical example of biologically relevant double-well potential is given by
+An example of double-well potential is given by

 thus giving